-The Docks are an integral part of Bridgwater’s history and heritage.
+The future of Bridgwater Docks is important to Bridgwater’s history and heritage.
 They were awarded Grade II listing in 1973, following the closure of the Docks to shipping a few years earlier.
 The Docks once provided valuable connections from the River Parrett to the Bridgwater & Taunton Canal through both the Ship Lock and the Barge Lock.

-At the annual user group meeting for the Bridgwater & Taunton canal last December, CRT informed those present that it would not be renewing or extending its lease of the Docks upon its termination date.
-Any of the boat owners whose mooring agreements ran beyond the termination date would receive a credit or a refund for the unexpired period.
+CRT informed a user group meeting in December 2019, that it would not be renewing or extending its lease of the Docks beyond the termination date.
+Boat owners whose mooring agreements ran beyond the termination date would receive a credit or a refund for the unexpired period.
 CRT also reported that they would be undertaking dilapidation works at the Docks, as required under the terms of the lease.